Why Should I Use An Agent?

 Your Keller Knapp agent will not only professionally market your home but also will handle all the behind the scenes work associated with selling a home to ensure that once we do find a buyer, you can move easily and seamlessly from contract to closing.

 In Georgia, seller agency occurs when the real estate broker is representing the seller in a real estate transaction.
 By signing a listing agreement, the seller is allowing the broker the right to market the property for sale at a specific price and for a defined period of time.
-The listing agreement outlines the commission the seller would pay the broker if she or he sells the home.
-The listing broker then shares this fee with the buyer’s agent.
-The standard commission is 6% of the sales price.
+The listing agreement outlines the commission the seller will pay the broker if she or he sells the home.
+It is customary in Georgia (though not required) for the listing broker to share a portion of this fee with a buyer’s broker.

 How Much Is My Home Worth?